Bloom Charleston Featured Speakers

 Michael Perry - "Mr. Plant Geek"

-A multihyphenate of the plant world, Michael Perry (AKA Mr Plant Geek) is a TV presenter, speaker, hortpreneur, and author of Hortus Curious, a visual menagerie of the weirdest and wackiest plant species.
-Michael got his start in new product development at Thompson & Morgan before quickly working his way up to becoming an authoritative voice knowledgeable in all areas of horticulture.
+A multihyphenate of the plant world, Michael Perry (aka Mr Plant Geek) is a TV presenter, speaker, hortpreneur, and author of Hortus Curious, a visual guide to the world’s weirdest plants.
+He began in product development at Thompson & Morgan and quickly rose to become an authoritative voice in horticulture.
+Michael has appeared on ITV’s This Morning, Channel 4’s Steph’s Packed Lunch, and speaks at RHS Flower Shows and global industry events.
+With a focus on the fun side of gardening and an eye on new plants and trends, he inspires and nurtures the next generation of gardeners.

 -